elastic/kibana/x-pack/plugins/inference/scripts/evaluation/README.md

 #### Connector

 Use `--connectorId` to specify a generative AI connector to use.
 If none are given, it will prompt you to select a connector based on the ones that are available.
 If only a single supported connector is found, it will be used without prompting.

+Use `--evaluateWith` to specify the gen AI connector to use for evaluating the output of the task.
+By default, the same connector will be used.